NickyMeuleman/scrapyard/book/README.md

 Comparing to JavaScript, it's the entrypoint.

 A package is one or more crates.
-A package has a `cargo.toml` file.
+A package has a `Cargo.toml` file.

 > A package must contain zero or one library crates, and no more.
 > It can contain as many binary crates as you’d like, but it must contain at least one crate (either library or binary).

 When you run `cargo new my-project` you create a new binary package.
-It's in a folder called `my-project` that has a `cargo.toml`.
+It's in a folder called `my-project` that has a `Cargo.toml`.
 The entrypoint is in `src/main.rs`.
-There is no mention of that in the `cargo.toml` file because it's a convention that file will be the crate root of a binary crate with the same name as the package.
+There is no mention of that in the `Cargo.toml` file because it's a convention that file will be the crate root of a binary crate with the same name as the package.

 If there is a `src/lib.rs`, cargo knows the package contains a library with the same name as the package and that file is treated as the crate root.